tnkerber/stardog-springboot-examples/README.md

 ```

 ### Supported endpoints
+The following endpoints load a hardcoded data file into a database.
+The database name can be overridden by providing a _dbName_ parameter.
-* http://localhost:8080/load-n3 - create and load data from _data/sp2b_10k.n3_ into _n3_ database
+* http://localhost:8080/load-n3 - create and load data from _data/sp2b_10k.n3_ into _n3-db_ database
-* http://localhost:8080/load-turtle - create and load data from _data/starwars.ttl_ into _turtle_ database
+* http://localhost:8080/load-turtle - create and load data from _data/starwars.ttl_ into _turtle-db_ database
-* http://localhost:8080/load-rdfxml1 - create and load data from _data/University0_0.owl_ and _data/lubmSchema.owl_ into _rdfxml1_ database
+* http://localhost:8080/load-rdfxml1 - create and load data from _data/University0_0.owl_ and _data/lubmSchema.owl_ into _rdfxml1-db_ database
-* http://localhost:8080/load-rdfxml2 - create and load data from _data/catalog.rdf_ into _rdfxml2_ database
+* http://localhost:8080/load-rdfxml2 - create and load data from _data/catalog.rdf_ into _rdfxml2-db_ database